Jqnxyz/unsafe-entry/README.md

 Then visit `localhost:8443` on your local machine.

 ## Notes
+* If hosting on a remote server, set `hrOffset` to an integer value to account for UTC time difference.
+Default is *8*.
 * While `index.js` does listen on port `8080`, QR-scanning functionality may not work under an insecure connection.
 * Basic self-signed TLS certificates are provided to work out-of-the-box.
 If you are using this outside your local machine, please use a proper certificate issued by a trusted certificate authority.